Officer injured after vehicle crashes into stationary police car in Stevenage

 A police officer was injured during the early hours of this morning after a vehicle crashed into a stationary police car in Stevenage.

-At around 3am two officers had stopped a black Volkswagen Golf in Gresley Way.
-Their patrol car was stationary behind the Golf.
+At around 3am two officers had stopped a red Nissan Juke in Gresley Way.
+Their patrol car was stationary behind the Nissan.

 As officers were speaking to the occupants of the car, a vehicle collided with the rear of their police vehicle.
-The police car then collided with the Golf.
+The police car then collided with the Nissan.

 One officer was between the two cars and sustained injuries.
 He was taken to Lister Hospital in Stevenage and later discharged.